nmwangxin/Git-Learning-Project/README.md

 #This is the 4th edit, will add, but not commit.

 #This is the 5th edit, will add, commit, and push.

+#This is the 7th edit (previoud 6th eidt includes error, so rolled back to 5th), will add, commit, and push